cetz-package/cetz/src/bezier.typ

   return d
 }

-/// Shorten curve by offsetting s and c1 or e and c2
+/// Shorten the curve by offsetting s and c1 or e and c2
 /// by distance d.
 If d is positive the curve gets shortened
-/// from s on, if d is negative it gets shortened form its
+/// by moving s and c1 closer to e, if d is negative, e and c2
-/// end e.
+/// get moved closer to s.
 ///
 /// - s  (vector): Curve start
 /// - e  (vector): Curve end